Google Sheet Integration

 if (jsonResponse && typeof jsonResponse.content !== 'undefined') {

-return jsonResponse.content; // Directly return the value of the content field
+return jsonResponse.content; // Directly return content field value

 } else {

-Logger.log('API responded successfully but the "content" field is missing or the format is incorrect.');
+Logger.log('API response successful but missing "content" field or format mismatch.');

 Logger.log(responseBody);

-return 'Error: API responded successfully but the "content" field is missing.';
+return 'Error: API response successful but missing "content" field.';

 }